RNA-Seq Data Analysis Workflow: A Step-by-Step Guide

 Introduction

-Overview of Data Analysis Process
+Overview of the Analysis Workflow

-Steps | Overview |
+| Steps | Overview |

-Data Preparation | Prepare the FASTQ files for analysis. |
+| Data Preparation | Obtain the FASTQ files needed for analysis. |

-Data Preprocessing | Trim adapter sequences from FASTQ files and filter out low-quality reads. |
+| Data Preprocessing | Trim adapter sequences from FASTQ files and filter out low-quality reads. |

-Mapping | Finding the original location of a read in the reference genome. |
+| Mapping | Align reads to their corresponding positions in the reference genome. |

-Read Counting Based on Mapping Results | Count the number of reads mapped to each gene, based on the mapping results. |
+| Read Counting Based on Mapping Results | Count reads mapped to each gene using the mapping results. |

-Identification of Differentially Expressed Genes (DEGs) | Identify genes with changes in expression levels under different conditions or between groups. |
+| Identification of Differentially Expressed Genes (DEGs) | Find genes whose expression has significantly changed between conditions or groups. |

-Functional Enrichment Analysis (Gene Ontology Analysis and Pathway Analysis) | Clarify the functions that the genes are involved in. |
+| Functional Enrichment Analysis (Gene Ontology Analysis and Pathway Analysis) | Determine which biological functions the identified genes are involved in. |

 Data Preparation